-Connection (Grade 11-12): Conduction on the subject, demonstrative p limitations of each sour selectively to maintain Common Core State Standards for English Language Arts, Writing, Research to Build & Present Knowledge #7-9 Grade 11-12): Conduct short as well as more sustained research projects to answer a question (including a self-enerated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources in the subject, demonstrating understanding of the subject under investigation.
-Gather relevant information from nultiple authoritative print and digital sources, using advanced searches effectively; assess the strengths and mitations of each source in terms of the specific task, purpose, and audience; integrate information into the text electively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a tandard format for citation.
+Connection Common Core State Standards for English Language Arts, Writing, Research to Build & Present Knowledge #7-9 (Grade 11-12): Conduct short as well as more sustained research projects to answer a question (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation.
+Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively; assess the strengths and limitations of each source in terms of the specific task, purpose, and audience; integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation.
 Draw evidence from informational texts to support analysis, reflection, and research.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and significance of individuals' leadership in politics, economics, or society using graphic organizers or nglish a partner organizers and significant individuals or or society using graphic organizers or so grades and significant individuals or ideologies in politics, economics, or society using primary source text, photographs, and graphic organizers or so grades and significant individuals or ideologies in politics, economics, or society using primary source text, photographs, and graphic organizers or so grades and significant individuals individuals or ideologies in politics, economics, or society using primary source text, photographs, and graphic organizers or society using primary source text, photographs, and writing rubrics writing rubrics or society using primary source text, photographs, and writing rubrics or society using primary source text, photographs, and writing rubrics or society using primary source text, photographs, and writing rubrics or society using primary source text, photographs, and writing rubrics or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies on politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary source text, photographs, and writing rubrics or ideologies in politics, economics, or society using primary impact of individuals and ideologies on Level 6 - Reaching Cognitive Function: Students at all levels of English language proficiency EVALUATE historical information and points of view from multiple sources. construct, key figure Language Use: Studer the purpose and origins cal time period or
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: plagiarism, database, reliable source, social construct, key figure individuals' leadership in politics, economics, or society using graphic organizers or roles of significant individuals or ideologies in politics, economics, or society with a partner using graphic organizers roles of significant individuals or ideologies in politics, economics, or society using primary source Describe the impact of significant individuals and ideologies on politics, economics, or society using primary source text, photographs, and writing rubrics impact of individuals and ideologies on Level 6 - Reaching Cognitive Function : Students at all levels of English language proficiency EVALUATE historical information and points of view from multiple sources. g Example Context for event (e.g., What was t of research on a historic hics movement?). cal time period or